The $100,000 H-1B Visa Fee Shock: What It Means for Indian Startups, Jobs, Real Estate, and Stocks

 Talent flows: Expect a diversion of thousands of skilled Indians toward friendlier systems, reducing the U.S. share of global talent migration.

-The U.S. just put a price tag on the H-1B dream: $100,000.
+The U.S. has effectively placed a price tag on the H-1B dream: $100,000.
 For many Indians, that’s simply out of reach.
+However, this could paradoxically benefit India.
+More talent, more jobs, more housing demand, and more innovation—all staying in India.

 Comments